turingschool-examples/frontend-mod-1-prework/section1/README.md

 Let's take a look at why that resulted in a string.
 We have a variable called `snackCount` and have assigned the value as our `quantity` and our `snacks`.
 Looking at snackCount, we’ll notice the value is "I have 12 doughnuts".
 The reason this works even though the first value is a number and the second is a string, is a result of _type coercion_.
 JavaScript is essentially trying to help us by converting the number into a string so we can combine the two together.

+> PAUSE here, and complete the exercises in `variables.js`

 ## Exercises

-Work through the exercise files in the section1/exercises directory.
-Complete them in this order:
+At this point, you should have worked through all three files in the `exercises` directory.

-1. `dataTypes`
-2. `variables`
-3. `concatenation`

-## Questions
+## Relections

-Answer the questions in the `questions.md` file in the `section1` directory.
+Answer the prompts in the `reflection.md` file in the `section1` directory.
 The `.md` file extension for this file refers to markdown formatting.
 Markdown is a markup language to help format your text.
-[This article](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) shows everything you need for basic markdown formatting.
+[This article](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) shows everything you need for basic Markdown formatting.

 ## Save your work in Git

-When you are finished with all of the section1 activities, follow these steps in order to save your work to your local git repository.
+When you are finished with all of the `section1` exercises and reflections, follow these steps in order to save your work to your local git repository.

 1. Make sure you are in your `section1` directory.
-When you run `ls` in your terminal, you should see the `exercises` directory listed, as well as `README.md`, `questions.md`, etc.
+When you run `ls` in your terminal, you should see the `exercises` directory listed, as well as `README.md`, `reflection.md`, etc.
 2. In your terminal, run `git status`.
 You should see output like this:

 ```